EdbMails EDB Recovery and Migration software

 How to recover emails from an inaccessible OST file?

-An OST (Offline Storage Table) file is a local copy of a user's Exchange mailbox that is created when you enable the Cached Exchange Mode in Outlook.
-Several reasons such as Exchange server crashes, abrupt system shutdowns, virus and malware infection and Outlook crash can cause the OST file to become inaccessible or orphaned.
-In such cases, Outlook fails to synchronize with the Exchange server and fetch new emails.
+An OST (Offline Storage Table) file is a local copy of your Exchange mailbox, created when Cached Exchange Mode is turned on in Outlook.
+However, issues like Exchange server crashes, sudden system shutdowns, Outlook failures, or virus infections can make the OST file inaccessible or orphaned.
+When this happens, Outlook cannot sync with the server or download new emails.

 export-ost-to-pst